nucleic/atom/docs/source/basis/observation.rst

 Suppressing notifications
 -------------------------

-If for any reason you need to prevent notifications to be progated you can use the |Atom.suppress_notifications| context manager.
+If for any reason you need to prevent notifications to be propagated you can use the |Atom.suppress_notifications| context manager.
 Inside this context manager, notifications will not be propagated.